John Berry (film director): Return from exile

 The blacklist was broken in 1960 with the release of two films written by blacklisted Hollywood Ten member Dalton Trumbo; Exodus and Spartacus, which gave Trumbo — one of the most prominent of the Ten — his first screen credits since being blackballed by Hollywood.
 With the blacklist gone, Berry returned to the U.S. in the early 1960s, where he directed episodes of the TV shows East Side/West Side and Seaway.

 He continued to work in France, but again returned to the U.S. in the 1970s and directed several films, including Claudine (1974), starring Diahann Carroll, for which she received an Academy Award nomination; Thieves (1977) based on the Herb Gardner play and starring Marlo Thomas, Charles Grodin, and Irwin Corey; and The Bad News Bears Go to Japan (1978).
 At the time of his death in Paris, he was editing a film version (released in 2000, starring Danny Glover and Angela Bassett) of the 1969 Athol Fugard play Boesman and Lena, which he had directed in its acclaimed US premiere at the Circle in the Square Theatre in 1970.

-Legacy

 Berry divided the remainder of his career between theater direction in London and film direction in Paris.
-His experiences during the Hollywood blacklist era were the inspiration for the character played by Robert De Niro in the film Guilty by Suspicion (1991).
 Berry played Ben, the night club owner, in the movie Round Midnight (1986), which was produced by Irwin Winkler, the writer-director of Guilty by Suspicion.

 Berry, looking back at his career for an interview with Newsday, remarked: "I wouldn't give up my life for anything.
 I have been a curiously blessed individual despite all I've lived through."

-Dennis Berry (1944–2021), also a film director, was his son.
+Personal life

+Berry married French actress Myriam Boyer in 1975, and they remained together until his death in 1999.
+His son from a previous marriage, Dennis (1944–2021), was also a filmmaker.

+He was known as "Jack" to his friends.

+Death

+Berry died in Paris on November 29, 1999, aged 82.

+Legacy

+Berry's experiences during the Hollywood blacklist era were the inspiration for the character played by Robert De Niro in the film Guilty by Suspicion (1991).